AndorfLab/ImmPort-Curation-Tool/documentation/Example-Files-Overview.md

 ### *1. ImmPort Files*
 - Set the initial input type as 'Upload ImmPort Tab ZIP file'.

+- The 'Input the study ID' textbox does not have to be filled because study_file.txt already contains a populated STUDY_ACCESSION column.

-- Press 'Select' and locate the Example-ImmPort-Tab.zip file.
+- Below 'Select the ImmPort study Tab ZIP file', press 'Select' and locate the Example-ImmPort-Tab.zip file.
 Press 'Select' again.

 - Alternatively, upload study_file.txt, planned_visit.txt, protocol.txt individually with the input type set as 'Upload individual ImmPort files'.